Subscription-based products allow you to add predictability to your revenue.

 You can refer to its documentation here to learn how to set it up.

-The Subscriptions add-on of UpStroke one-click upsells allows you to upsell subscriptions on one-time purchases and one-time purchases on subscription-based products.
+The plugin will allow you to upsell subscriptions on one-time purchases and one-time purchases on subscription-based products.

 You can also upsell subscription-based products to guest checkout users.
-This is a very useful feature and UpStroke is the first one in the WooCommerce space to offer it.
+This is a very useful feature in the WooCommerce space.

 When you install the WooCommerce subscriptions plugin, you’ll be able to configure all the settings for the subscription-based product.